 Lisa Quast is the founder of Career Woman, Inc. and author of numerous books, including her latest, Secrets of a Hiring Manager Turned Career Coach: A Foolproof Guide to Getting the Job You Want—Every Time.
 She emphasizes the importance of having a mistake-free resume.
 If your resume has errors, it’s reasonable for employers to conclude that your work will, too.

-Scan your awesome new resume here:
+Receive instant analysis of your awesome new resume with Jobscan: